 ΔVmix < 0

-The vapour pressure of solution in this case is always smaller than that expected from ideal behaviour.
+The vapour pressure of the solution, in this case, is always smaller than that expected from ideal behaviour.

 Henry law deals with the variation of solubility of gases in liquids with pressure.
 It states that solubility of gas at a given temperature is directly proportional to the pressure at which it is dissolved.